 The fastest and easiest way to get into this at low cost?
 A website builder.
 Among all the providers we tested, three rise to the top when considering the needs of artists: Wix, Weebly, and Squarespace.
 All three of these solutions have free plans available, and the free plans can be used as long as you like.

 You can integrate a web store as well, which can be used for both digital products and traditionally shipped goods.
 Music artists can use the Wix Music app, designed specifically to sell MP3s.
-Check out our band article for more information.
+Check out our band article for more information as well as our detailed Wix review.

 |Loads of very modern designs||While designs can be edited, you can’t simply switch them out|